karthik0010/Assure-Documentation-2/17-API Testing.md

    ![api12](/images/api12.png)

 3. Enter the request name.
-4. Select the folder by clicking on its name.
+4. Select the Collection by clicking on its name.
 5. Click **Save**.

    ![api13](/images/api13.png)

-The saved request will be displayed inside the folder.
+The saved request will be displayed inside the collection.

    ![api14](/images/api14.png)